 Fine-tune slight offsets to achieve seamless mouse transitions between monitors.

 All Monitors of each computer must be positioned directly next to each other without gaps or overlaps.
 You must not interweave monitors of different computers.

 ShareMouse treats multiple monitors connected to one computer as a single entity.
 The relative position of monitors in such cluster must be configured in the Multi Display Properties of the operating system of that computer.

 The local monitor is indicated by a thicker border.

 Hover monitor symbols for additional information.

-If you move the computer from one location to another, ShareMouse automatically switches to the monitor layout of the current work place without any manual configuration.
+If you move a computer from one location to another, ShareMouse automatically switches to the monitor layout of the current work place without manual configuration.

 Example: If you have a laptop, that you use at home (with a Mac on the right and another Windows PC on the left) and at work (with three Windows PCs on the right), ShareMouse will automatically switches configuration to the corresponding setup.